12th AFREN Doctoral Workshop in Digital Economics organized with the support of the Chair

 From March 21, 2024 to March 22, 2024

-The program is available here: https://www.digitaleconomics-paris.fr/
+The program can be found here: https://www.digitaleconomics-paris.fr/

 11th AFREN Doctoral Workshop in Digital Economics organized with the support of the Chair